skolacha/patchwork-sarvani/content/essay.md

 I smiled back tersely, nausea and indignation colliding in a sick rush in my belly.
 I didn’t know how to say that this was my culture; that I had felt restless my entire life and drawing attention to the brown of my skin, the delicate frame I’d inherited from my dad’s sisters, the mehendi dripping down my fingers, was the only way to feel like I was on firm ground; that I was worried I’d be a nomad forever, trudging and trudging through an endless, scorching desert.
 I didn’t know how to say any of that.

 So instead, I only said, “What a relief!”
-Then I hunched down into the seat, burying my henna-d skin under my thighs.
+Then I hunched down into the seat, burying my hennaed skin under my thighs.
 As though if I squeezed hard enough, they’d turn white.